 In 2005, in a different Amsterdam cafe, another major life event took place: my blog, Parent Hacks, was born.

-We were in Amsterdam because Rael was speaking at a conference there.
+We were here because Rael was speaking at a conference.
 It was one of the first times he traveled on business which meant it was one of the first times someone else paid for his airfare and hotel, so I tagged along.
 On the way, we dropped the kids off with Rael’s parents in Pennsylvania.
 Sam and Mirabai were six and one-and-a-half and their grandparents were thrilled to have them to themselves for awhile.

 In theory, I was excited about the trip; the early parenting years pummeled me and I craved time to myself.
 But we’d never been away from the kids for more than a weekend.
 As the plane lifted off, bound for a different continent, I gripped the armrests wondering if I’d made a huge mistake.